 CHIEF KONE - Murdered at Battle Creek (blood relative to Black Hawk)

-CHIEF LEHI - Murdered at Bear River Massacre 1863
+CHIEF LEMHI - Murdered at Bear River Massacre 1863

 CHIEF MASHOQUOP Pahvant war Chief Father of Old Mareer Father killed by white men.

-CHIEF MOUNTAIN - aka Kibets brother to Black Hawk.
-Wounded at Diamond Fork Battle.
+CHIEF MOUNTAIN - aka Kibets wounded at Diamond Fork Battle.
 1866.